Student Laptop Purchasing Guidelines

 - Resolution – The higher the resolution, the clearer the display appears at close distance and the more “space” you have on the screen.

-- Touch Screen – Some laptops offer a touch screen option which allows for “clicking” and “dragging” functions to be done by touching the screen with your finger.
+- Touch Screen – Some laptops offer a touch screen option that allows for “clicking” and “dragging” functions to be done by touching the screen with your finger.

 Video / Graphics Controller – The graphics controller determines the maximum resolution that can be output to the display, as well as the number of colors supported.
 In addition, they may have their own memory or “share” system memory, and they may have advanced chipsets for supporting 3D video.
 There are two main types of graphics controllers in laptops:

-- Integrated – Integrated graphics controllers are built into the system board, are sufficient for most basic computing tasks, and use less power than discrete graphics controllers.
+- Integrated – Integrated graphics controllers are built into the processor, are sufficient for most basic computing tasks, and use less power than discrete graphics controllers.
 Integrated graphics controllers share a portion of system memory that they can directly access without processor interruption.

 - Discrete – Generally, discrete graphics controllers significantly outperform integrated controllers the most when graphic performance demands are the highest, such as with 3D gaming, video editing, etc. The differences during basic computer usage are nominal.
 Discrete controllers generally have their own memory, but may still share a portion of the total memory they use from system memory.